Coup

 3. block: Eligible players may block the action.

-4. challenge_block: Acting player may challenge the block.
+4. challenge_block: Any player except the blocker may challenge the block.

 5. lose_influence: A player must choose which card to reveal (lose).